basaltians/mDNSWrapper/README.md

 ### Building

-Compile with a C++11 compilant compiler:
+Compile with a C++11 compliant compiler:
 ```
 cmake .
 make